 Following the unlikely event where a spill is not contained within the secondary containment area, soil sampling may be required to locate and prevent further impact to the terrestrial and aquatic receiving environment.
 Depending on the quantity of the spill, the organic surface soils and silt-containing till below the surface are a likely sink for hydrocarbons, thus soil samples will be taken at selected locations to horizontally and vertically delineate the impacted areas.
-Furthermore, the soil samples will provide valuable information used to determine the necessity of installing groundwater wells (see Section 5.3.3 below).
+Furthermore, the soil samples will provide valuable information used to determine the necessity of installing groundwater wells.